Introduction

 What is Nginx?

 Nginx acts as an intermediary between users and backend servers.
-It handles incoming requests from users, processes them as needed, and forwards these requests to the appropriate backend servers for further processing.
-Once the backend servers generate a response, Nginx receives the response and sends it back to the users.
+It responds to user queries, processes them as necessary, and then sends them to the relevant backend servers for additional handling.
+And The response is sent back to the users by Nginx once it has been generated by the backend servers.
 This efficient management of the communication flow between the client and the server helps optimize performance, enhance security, and ensure efficient load balancing across servers.

 DEMO IMAGE